eCommerce SEO Agency

 Product Schema by Lifecycle Stage

 Most product page schema is configured once and never updated.
-That's wrong.
-The schema needs change with lifecycle state — in-stock, out-of-stock, pre-order, variant, discontinued.
+But schema needs change with lifecycle state — in-stock, out-of-stock, pre-order, variant, discontinued.
 Below is the schema variation matrix we apply across e-com client catalogues.

 | Dimension | Lifecycle state | Schema fields required | What we set |